 - 1. Parental approval is required for students to have access to the Internet and e-mail.
 In the absence of specific consent, the school will assume that access is permitted.
 Parents may update this status at any time by contacting the Data Processor, Ms. Williamson (dwilliamson@everettsd.org) for the necessary paperwork for parent and student signatures. - 2.
 Students using the Internet are held accountable to Everett Public Schools technology guidelines.
 The Internet is to be used for school appropriate research only (for more information, refer to Technology Policy 3245 and Procedure 3245P in the district Student Responsibilities and Rights handbook). - Files saved on the server should not include games, applications, or music files unless specifically needed for a class.
 Students will have accounts locked and be referred to an administrator for abuse of the school network or server. - 4.
-Students may use email applications such as Yahoo or Hotmail provided it meets with the instructor's approval and is school appropriate. - Any student using the internet without authorization or for purposes not authorized by the classroom teacher will be subject to discipline up to short-term suspension and/or loss of computer/network access privileges. - Any student copying or downloading non-school authorized games, videos, music files, or applications to an Everett Public Schools computer or account will be subject discipline up to short-term suspension and/or loss of computer/network access privileges.
+Students are expected to use their school-provided email account for all school communications. - Any student using the internet for purposes not authorized by the classroom teacher will be subject to discipline up to short-term suspension and/or loss of computer/network access privileges.

+• Any student copying or downloading non-school authorized games, videos, music files, or applications to an Everett Public Schools computer or account will be subject discipline up to short-term suspension and/or loss of computer/network access privileges.